-1. IT Staff Augmentation: Since the demand remains strong for IT staff augmentation, evidenced by the continuing increase in revenue for 2021, the Company will build and augment its current business by vigorously seeking new clients while at the same time maintaining and growing its business relationships with its existing long-term clients.
+- 1. IT Staff Augmentation: The demand continues to increase for IT staff augmentation year-on-year and is proven by the continuing increase in revenues for 2022 since it was launched.
 The Company believes that the increased requirements of both private companies and public entities for digital transformation, especially in a post COVID environment, creates multiple opportunities for its enterprise business.

-- 2. Digital Business Solutions: Xurpas also plans to expand its digital business solutions service and product offering, catering to the large untapped SME market.
-Xurpas will help these companies enable their digital transformations by providing tools and solutions to address their business needs in financial, production/manufacturing, people, marketing, sales, and customer management.
-These products will provide similar functionalities and benefits as global brands used by multinationals and large local companies, but will be offered at a significantly lower-cost, to accommodate the budgets of local SMEs.
+This also led to the Group's decision to expand its digital influence geographically to cover other markets in need of their services even beyond the country's borders.
+In 2023, the Company has announced its plans to establish its presence in Australia, with the aim of introducing its product offerings to larger markets. - 2.
+Custom Software Development: As technology becomes increasingly ingrained in a lot of businesses, the demand to adopt digital transformation has also been increasing for the custom software development business.
+It has been one of their top priorities as they focus to keep up with these technological changes in order to stay relevant and competitive in the market.
+The Group has observed an increase in demand for its custom software development in 2022 where revenues substantially increased by 131% from last year.
+With this, the Group will continue to take this opportunity to maximize its expertise in providing these types of services in the market. - 3.
+Digital Business Solutions: As the Group aims to curate a regional marketplace of B2B software services and products, it is targeting to cater the large untapped SME Market.
+The Group will help these companies enable their digital transformation by providing tools and solutions to address their business needs in financial, production/manufacturing, people, marketing, sales, and customer management.
+These products will provide similar functionalities and benefits as global brands used by multinationals and large local companies, but will be offered at a significantly lower cost, to accommodate the budget of local SMEs.
 These SMEs comprise a large percentage of the market.
-Xurpas shall implement this with a curated technology platform and an ecosystem of partners. - 3.
+The Group shall implement this with a curated technology platform and an ecosystem of partners.
+The incorporation of Xurpas Software, Inc. (XSI) is one of the actions being undertaken to fulfill this objective.
+This will focus on providing business solutions of various technological products and services to different industries from different scales. - 4.
 Web 3.0: This is the third generation of web services and the next stage in the evolution of the internet.
-Web 3.0 will largely be built on three new layers of emerging technologies edge computing infrastructure (superfast 5G data speeds), decentralised data infrastructure (data formats and software that are open, coupled with the advancements in blockchain technology) and Artificial Intelligence or AI driven services (expanding capabilities of AI and machine learning or ML).
+Web 3.0 will largely be built on three new layers of emerging technologies edge computing infrastructure (superfast 5G data speeds), decentralized data infrastructure (data formats and software that are open, coupled with the advancements in blockchain technology) and Artificial Intelligence or AI driven services (expanding capabilities of AI and machine learning or ML).
 Xurpas shall leverage its existing global network going into Web 3.0 and shall tap the massive opportunity it offers for staff augmentation and custom development work.